makuachteny/Shell-Navigation/permissions/README.md

-File 2-groups writes a script that prints all the groups the current user is part of
+File 3-new_owner writes a script that changes the owner of the file hello to the user betty